Knowing how bodies work is important. It can help us understand:

 - When people get sexually aroused more blood flows to the genitals.
 This extra blood flow enlarges the vulva, labia and clitoris and helps the body produce more sex fluids.
 Some people might notice their genitals get darker when they are sexually aroused.
 When someone is really aroused it’s called orgasm, cumming or ejaculation.

 - The cervix is at the end of the vagina and is made of cartilage, it kind of feels like the tip of your nose.
 It has a really small opening that semen and menstrual blood can pass through (unless someone is giving birth, in which case the cervix opens so that the baby can come out).
 Because the opening in the cervix is usually so small, it’s not possible to lose a tampon, condom or sex toy in the body.
-The cervix prevents things like that from going into the uterus.
+The cervix prevents things like that going into the uterus.